 These implants mimics the natural knee movement and help a patient to get back the range of motion and reduce knee pain.
 The Knee replacement surgery is one of the most common bone and joint surgeries.

-A knee replacement procedure is recommended by doctors in severe cases of Osteoarthritis (OA) or Rheumatoid Arthritis (RA).
+A knee replacement (TKR) procedure is recommended by doctors in severe cases of Osteoarthritis (OA) or Rheumatoid Arthritis (RA).
 In these severe cases, there’s no other therapy option but to go ahead with a knee replacement surgery.

 A knee replacement is one of those procedures which is quite common these days and has a huge success rate.
 Almost 1.75 Lacs of knee replacement surgeries are done on an average in India every year.